First Aid and Safety

 If a poison has splashed into the eyes

-• Continue washing for at least 15 minutes.
+- Continue washing for at least 15 minutes with water.

 If a poison has splashed onto the skin

-• DO NOT put anything on the exposed skin other than water.
+- DO NOT put anything onto the skin other than water.

 If a poison has been inhaled